Find out how cryptocurrency investment scams work, how to avoid scams and what to do if you are scammed.

 How cryptocurrency investment scams work

 Cryptocurrency fraudsters tend to advertise on social media – often using the images of celebrities or well-known individuals to promote cryptocurrency investments.
 The ads then link to professional-looking websites.
-Consumers are then persuaded to make investments with the firm using either cryptocurrencies or traditional currencies.
+Consumers are then persuaded to make investments with the firm using cryptocurrencies or traditional currencies.

-The firms operating the scams are usually based outside of the UK but will claim to have a UK presence, often a prestigious City of London address.
+The firms operating the scams are usually based outside the UK but will claim to have a UK presence, often a prestigious City of London address.

 Scam firms can manipulate software to distort prices and investment returns.
 They may scam people into buying non-existent cryptocurrencies.
 They are also known to suddenly close consumers’ online accounts and refuse to transfer the funds to them or ask for more money before the funds can be transferred.